Now Reports

 Yame Bonbori Matsuri

 Yame, renowned across Kyushu for its doll craftsmanship, stands as a bastion of traditional arts.
 In the Dolls Festival season, Hina dolls grace over 100 venues, ranging from the historic townhouses on Shirakabe (white-walled) Street to residences and commercial areas, identifiable by peach-colored lanterns.
 While the local heritage boasts the quaint “Hako-bina,” square-boxed Hina dolls, the Yame Doll Hall showcases an array of stunningly opulent dolls, some of which were historically brought by the brides of the Tokugawa shogunate’s princesses.
-On February 11th, starting at 10:30 am, Fukushima Hachiman Shrine hosts a traditional wedding ceremony in twelve-layered kimonos and court attire.
-Furthermore, from February 23rd to 25th, the shrine’s approach comes alive with a market offering Yame’s finest sake and delicacies, celebrating the region’s rich cultural and gastronomic heritage.
+On February 16th, starting at 11:30 am, Fukushima Hachiman Shrine hosts a traditional wedding ceremony in twelve-layered kimonos and court attire.
+Furthermore, from March 1st to 2nd, the shrine’s approach comes alive with a market offering Yame’s finest sake and delicacies, celebrating the region’s rich cultural and gastronomic heritage.

 Yame Bonbori Festival, 雛の里・八女ぼんぼりまつり